-BUSINESS LAW 1...provides the learner with the skills to summarize the American legal system; diagram the state/federal court systems; evaluate dispute resolution methods; sequence the civil litigation process; summarize the administrative agencies; differentiate civil and criminal law; apply theories of negligence, intentional tort, and product liability; summarize elements of a contract; assess the validity of a contract; assess third-party rights and available remedies; and summarize Article II of the UCC.
+BUSINESS LAW 1...provides the learner with the skills to summarize the American legal system; diagram the state/federal court systems; evaluate dispute resolution methods; sequence the civil litigation process; summarize the administrative agencies; differentiatecivil and criminal law; apply theories of negligence, intentional tort, and product liability; summarize elements of a contract; assess the validity of a contract; assess third-party rights and available remedies; and summarize Article II of the UCC.

 BUSINESS MANAGEMENT-CAPSTONE...assess the role of business, its internal structure and its relationship to the external environment.
-Each learner analyzes the functions of business planning, information systems, operations management, information technology, marketing and how they interact and drive business activities.
-CONDITION: Students must have earned 45 credits or more in the Business Management program or 10 credits in the Entrepreneurship Certificate prior to taking this course
+Each learner analyzes the functions of business planning, information systems, operations management, information technology, marketing and howthey interact and drive business activities.
+PREREQUISITES: 10102110 Intro to Business, 10104102 Principles of Marketing, 10196193 Human Resource Mng and COREQUISITE: 10101131 Business Accounting

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
+COREQUISITE: 10838105 Intro to Reading and Study Skills or Reading placement assessment equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

-EXCEL 2013 - LEVEL 1...introduces the student to creating, modifying and formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.
-This course is offered in a self-paced format.
+EXCEL - LEVEL 1...introduces the student to spreadsheet features such as creating, saving, editing, navigating, formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.